PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Voltage Drop: The Silent Performance Killer

-• 12V motor with 10% voltage drop only sees 10.8V
+• A 12V motor experiencing 10% voltage drop only receives 10.8V

-• Everything runs hotter
+• Everything runs hotter from the increased current

-• Battery life tanks
+• Battery life decreases dramatically from inefficiency

 Circuit Breakers and Fuses